Unveiling m-Sharpness Through the Structure of Stochastic Gradient Noise: Experiments

 \subsection{Robustness to label noise}

 \cite{Foret2021} have shown that SAM exhibits robustness to label noise.
-Motivated by this, we evaluate RW-SAM maintains on CIFAR-10 with labels randomly flipped at specified noise ratios.
+Motivated by this, we evaluate RW-SAM's performance on CIFAR-10 with labels randomly flipped at specified noise ratios.
 We train a ResNet-18 and report clean test accuracies in Table~\ref{exp:noisy}.
 As the noise ratio increases, RW-SAM maintains remarkably strong performance.
-In particular, at an 80 \% noise ratio, RW-SAM achieves a 16 \% absolute accuracy improvement over SAM.
+In particular, at an 80\% noise ratio, RW-SAM achieves a 16\% absolute accuracy improvement over SAM.